amarmer/JsonProperty/README.md

 There are several C++ frameworks which allow to parse and access JSON.

-JsonProperty is a framework which allows to model JSON via C++.
+JsonProperty is a framework which allows to model JSON via C++ (implementation in JsonProperty.h).
 It is similar to C# JsonProperty.

 To parse and access JSON, used popular "jsoncpp" framework https://github.com/open-source-parsers/jsoncpp without modifications (but could be used any other framework).